gaborbernat/algo-notes/problem_solutions/weighted_random_distribution.md

 It has constant time complexity for these two operation but picking is a little slow.

 If adding and picking is often and we scarcely removing items, the Pre-calculated solution is the best.
-Adding item cost contant time and picking item cost $$O(\log N)$$.
+Adding item cost constant time and picking item cost $$O(\log N)$$.
 Removing items in its worst case may cost $$O(N)$$.

 The In-place(sorted) might not be a good solution.
-But the greedy strategy idea should be well learnt and keep in mind.
+But the greedy strategy idea should be well learned and keep in mind.